DCCHAU01/tags-2018-2022-MSSTATE/README.md

 # tags-My-Uni-Assignments
-Contains the coding assignments I did during my University(2018-2022) days.
-Python, C, C++, and MySQL
+Contains the coding assignments I did during my University(2018-2022) days. '\n' Python, C, C++, and MySQL
 Caution: during the start of each semester, I often made mistakes.
 Compile and run my university assignments at your own risk.
 On the bright side, only the first few files of each semester have these errors.